TommyTran732/macOS-Setup-Script/README.md

 # macOS-Setup-Script
 Personal script to setup my computer.
-Not for privacy or security hardening.
+Part of the script is for security & privacy, the rest is just personal preferences.

 Set UMask 077 with the following before running the script: